 The National Technology Security Coalition (NTSC) is the only organization dedicated toward unifying the collective voice of CISOs across all industries around national cybersecurity policy standards.

 Become part of our national CISO coalition by joining the NTSC Board of Directors.

 By joining, you are investing in the CISO community and ensuring that you and your peers have a voice in Washington D.C.
 The NTSC helps ensure that the CISO community has the ability to impact cybersecurity policy and legislation at a national level.
 A united CISO voice is more powerful and influential than going it alone.

-As an NTSC Board Member, you will participate in our advocacy efforts, learn about the latest cybersecurity policy trends at our events and roundtables, and gain access to some of the nation’s leading subject matter experts who serve on our NTSC Advisory Board and NTSC Policy Council.
+As an NTSC Board Member, you will participate in our advocacy efforts, learn about the latest cybersecurity policy trends at our events and roundtables, and gain access to some of the nation’s leading subject matter experts who serve on our NTSC Advisory Council and NTSC Policy Council.

 We need to fight our adversaries as a team.
 No single company can spearhead the level of change that we need for even just the US microcosm alone—much less the global microcosm.
 The NTSC is one of the very few groups that allow for this kind of focused, high-level, peer-to-peer networking and collaboration that includes closed-door sessions with just CISOs where everybody in the room is at the same level of understanding about what needs to be done. - Jason Witty, SVP & CISO, US Bank

 As a member of our Board of Directors, the NTSC offers you the following benefits:

 Participation in National Advocacy Efforts

 Representing the collective voice of the CISO, members have the opportunity to develop and influence the NTSC’s policy agenda.
 You will also stay informed about current and anticipated legislative and regulatory policies that may impact the role of the CISO and the cybersecurity industry.